Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In years past, local families would dress in Halloween costumes and gather at Reflection Plaza in downtown Washougal for children’s games, free snacks, entertainment and of course, a free pumpkin!
 Unfortunately, the event will not proceed in this way.

+This event gives families an opportunity to wear their Halloween costumes and trick-or-treat through Hathaway Park.
 Physical distancing and low-contact guidelines will be observed at this event.
-Please wear a face covering…all city staff will be!
-Drive-thru participation is strongly encouraged.
+Please wear a face covering.

 For details contact Rose Jewell, City of Washougal at Rose.email@example.com.